 If Campus Security confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the CCTC community, they will use some or all of the systems described above and below to communicate the threat to the community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
-The Director of Safety and Security will, without delay, determine the content of the notification and initiate the notification system with an initial alert, unless issuing a notification will, in the judgment of the first responders, compromise the efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
-If the Director of Safety and Security is not available, another Campus Security staff, the Public Information Officer, or an Executive Leadership Team member shall make this determination and initiate the notification system.
-As practical, and without jeopardizing life safety, the Director of Safety and Security or other individual standing in will consult with a member of the Executive Leadership Team.
+The Executive Director of Auxiliary Services and Security will, without delay, determine the content of the notification and initiate the notification system with an initial alert, unless issuing a notification will, in the judgment of the first responders, compromise the efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+If the Executive Director of Auxiliary Services and Security is not available, another Campus Security staff, the Public Information Officer, or an Executive Leadership Team member shall make this determination and initiate the notification system.
+As practical, and without jeopardizing life safety, the Executive Director of Auxiliary Services and Security conter individual standing in will consult with a member of the Executive Leadership Team.
 However, if no one is available, or if time does not allow for a delayed warning, this consultation is not required.

-As with the above section related to "Timely Warnings", the Director of Safety and Security or designee, the Public Information Officer, or a member of the College's Executive Leadership Team will complete drafting the content of the immediate notification.
+As with the above section related to "Timely Warnings", the Executive Director of Auxiliary Services and Security or designee, the Public Information Officer, or a member of the College's Executive Leadership Team will complete drafting the content of the immediate notification.
 In all cases, Immediate Notifications will be sent by CCTC staff via text messaging, phone calls, and emails, as described below to faculty, staff, and students.
 Other communication tools listed below may also be used.